 The Company must repay one-third of the outstanding principal amount of all debt issued under the Deerfield Facility Agreement on the fourth and fifth anniversaries of the Deerfield Facility Agreement.
 The Company is then obligated to repay the balance of the outstanding principal amount on February 14, 2020.
+The Company prepaid all outstanding interest and principal on the Term Notes in February 2016.

 Interest accrued on outstanding debt under the Deerfield Facility Agreement is due quarterly in arrears.
-Upon notice to Deerfield, the Company may choose to have one or more of the first eight of such scheduled interest payments added to the outstanding principal amount of the debt issued under the Deerfield Facility Agreement, provided that all such interest will be due on July 1, 2016.
-The Company has elected this option on all five of the scheduled interest payments to date.
-The accrued interest added to outstanding principal is reflected in the condensed balance sheets as current portion of convertible notes and current portion of term notes.
+Upon notice to Deerfield, the Company may choose to have one or more of the first eight of such scheduled interest payments added to the outstanding principal amount of the debt issued under the Deerfield Facility Agreement, provided that all such interest was due on July 1, 2016.
+The Company elected this option on all eight of the scheduled interest payments through June 30, 2016.
+The accrued interest added to outstanding principal is reflected in the condensed balance sheets as current portion of convertible notes and was paid to Deerfield on July 1, 2016.